Withdrawing Money from your Debit Card

 3. Try not to use ATMs in the evening in a poorly lit area

 If anything looks suspicious on the ATM that you are about to use, don’t use it.
-It’s always better to be safe, especially when it comes to your personal details, bank details and money.
+It’s always better to be safe, especially when it comes to your personal details account details and money.